eloquent/cosmos/README.md

 ## What is a symbol?

-In *Cosmos*, a *symbol* is a generic object used to represent class, interface, trait, namespace, function, and constant names.
+In *Cosmos*, a 'symbol' is a generic object used to represent class, interface, trait, namespace, function, and constant names.
 There are two primary types of
-symbols: *qualified symbols*, and *symbol references*.
+symbols: 'qualified symbols', and 'symbol references'.

 *Qualified symbols* are similar to an absolute path in a file system.
 That is, they contain all the information necessary to uniquely identify the class,